Stakeholder Mapping & Engagement Strategy Development

 02

-• Ability to delay, stop, or modify the project
+• Ability to delay, stop or change the project

 • Network influence and coalition-building capacity